 My light essence, my archetype, is a mix between Lara Croft and Cat Woman – Michelle Pfeiffer style.
 My darkness is Kylo Ren, the Joker (Joaquin Phoenix, only less murder-y).
 I swing from strong and sensual to insecure madness.
 One moment I have the world in the palm of my hand, the next I’m dancing in the street beneath the rain, screaming “fuck-you” to anyone who’ll listen.
 This is the human condition, and its brilliant.
 Eliminate one, and you can’t appreciate the other.
 Life is experienced in contrasts.
 Can you recognize this within yourself?

 There are rules in order to get through life peacefully.
 It doesn’t mean you won’t be up against hard times, in fact, the challenges are opportunities to prove yourself to yourself.
 You are not on this planet for anyone else, primarily.
 You can’t pour from an empty cup.
-Maybe the rules aren’t the same for everyone but reflecting back on my 20s – seeing the person I was one decade ago to who I am now – is the result of me following these fundamental rules.
+Maybe the rules aren’t the same for everyone but reflecting back on my 20s – seeing the person I was one decade ago to who I am now – is the result of me following these fundamental things:

 - Mindfulness, specifically body sensations.
 The body is of nature and contains an innate and transcendental wisdom.
 Listen and honor what it needs.